 A video explanation with important steps of any scientific model (for students and teachers)

 The modeling was a great experience and I will definitely use it in my future lessons.
 I already love using mind maps, so I think this will be a great new skill.
-When it comes to climate change, I felt that anything can be explained through a drawing, which never happened before.
+When it comes to climate change and my young learners, I felt that anything can be explained through a drawing, which never happened before.

 Here is some peer-feedback other educators shared with me:

 How would you include scientific modeling in your young learner classroom?
 Are there some activities you think might help them?
+Should we even teach climate change to young learners?
 Write in the comments or via the contact page.

 Click here to explore my store where 99% of materials are forever free!